tellery/website/docs/how-to-use/question-referencing.md

 This question captures the nuances of datasets and allows future analytics code to make meaningful choices on appropriate granularity of it.

-The following question references it, applies specific filtering and grouping, and asks "what's the number of daily active customers in 2021, by region":
+The following question references it, applies specific filtering and grouping, and asks _what's the number of daily active customers in 2021, by region_:

 <Question name="the number of daily active customers in 2021, by region">